 - 4. While the dough is rising, place an oven rack in the middle position and preheat the oven to 450ºF (230°C).

 - 5. About 30 minutes before the dough is finished rising, place a heavy clay-covered, ceramic, or cast iron pot or Dutch oven with a minimum size of 3 quarts into the oven and heat the pot while the dough finishes rising.

-- 6. Remove the pot from the oven, gently lift the dough from the towel and place into the pot seam side up.
+- 6. If desired, after the dough has risen, lightly brush it with melted butter or lightly beaten egg white and sprinkle with sesame seeds.
+Remove the pot from the oven, gently lift the dough from the towel and place into the pot seam side up.
 Cover the pot and bake 30 minutes.
 Uncover and bake until the bread is brown on the outside, about 10 minutes longer.
 Remove the loaf from the pot and cool on a wire rack before slicing.